Namo tassa bhagavato arahato sammāsambuddhassa

 4. For the purpose of this presentation the Pāli as presented in the Chatta Saṅghayana Tipiṭaka published by VRI is taken as the base.
 ETP’s sole purpose is to stir readers to individual study of this ancient language to gain inspiration for practice.
 The Dhammapada exists in manifold versions in different traditions, with minor and major changes and in a great many translations.
 It is left to scholars to discuss its origin and original version.

-7. Most of these important qualities for a meditator will be discussed in more detail during the progress of this ETP, for example see: 3.7.2 ālasāyanuyoge ādīnavā versus āraddhavīriyo ārakkhagocaro - Beware of the Dangers of Idleness by Keeping up Unyielding Energy!
-Also see 1.4.4 Sekhasuttaṃ - Seven befitting Qualities of an Ariyan Disciple where the Venerable Ānanda expounds these seven essential qualities in more detail.
+7. Most of these important qualities for a meditator will be discussed in more detail as the course progresses; for example, see 3.7.2 ālasāyanuyoge ādīnavā versus āraddhavīriyo ārakkhagocaro - Beware of the Dangers of Idleness by Keeping Up Unyielding Energy!
+Also see 1.4.4 Sekhasuttaṃ - Seven Befitting Qualities of an Ariyan Disciple where the Venerable Ānanda expounds these seven essential qualities in more detail.